beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

    $$ \| C \vec x \|^2 = C\vec x \cdot C \vec x = \left( C\vec x \right)^T C \vec x = \vec x^T C^T C \vec x =\vec x^T \vec x =  \| C \vec x \|   $$

    $$cos\theta =  \frac{ C\vec w \cdot C \vec v }{ \| C\vec v \| \| C\vec v \| } =  \frac{ \left(C\vec w \right)^T C \vec v }{ \| \vec v \| \| \vec v \| } =  \frac{ \vec w^T C^T C \vec v }{ \| \vec v \| \| \vec v \| }  = \frac{ \vec w^T \vec v }{ \| \vec v \| \| \vec v \| } $$

+#### Orthogonal Matrix

+A nonsingular matrix Q is called an <span style="background-color: #FFFF00">__orthogonal matrix__ if  $$Q^{-1} = Q^T$$</span>.
+Q is orthogonal if and only if the columns of Q form an orthonormal set of vectors in $$R^n$$

+Wiki: An __orthogonal matrix__ is a square matrix whose columns and rows are orthogonal unit vectors i.e. $$Q^TQ = QQ^T = I$$

+The rows of an orthogonal matrix are an orthonormal basis.
+That is, each row has length one, and are mutually perpendicular.
+Similarly, the columns are also an orthonormal basis.  <span style="color: red">In fact, given any orthonormal basis, the matrix whose rows are that basis is an orthogonal matrix.</span> (given orthonormal basis当row也是orthonormal basis时候 就是orthogonal matrix) It is automatically the case that the columns are another orthonormal basis.

 #### Gram-Schmidt process